Churchville Reservoir

-Churchville reservoir is an man-made freshwater reservoir located in Bucks County, PA.
+Churchville reservoir is a man-made freshwater reservoir located in Bucks County, Pennsylvania.
 It was created by damming the Mill Creek in 1942 to act as a reserve of municipal water.

-The reservoir is currently owned by the Aqua Pennsylvania and acts as a reserve of water.
+The reservoir is currently owned by Aqua Pennsylvania and acts as a reserve of water.
 Fishing is banned in the reservoir.

 The Churchville Nature Center is located adjacent to the reservoir on Churchville Lane.
 The reservoir spans 180 acres, and along with the township and nature center, the total area reaches 670 acres.

 Elm Avenue and Churchville Lane cross over the reservoir.